Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Introduction

-Beyond models that modify the dark-energy sector or gravitational physics, a different line of thought emerges from \textbf{coasting cosmologies}, wherein the Universe expands linearly with cosmic time.
-The earliest and most well-known example is the Milne mode~\cite{Milne1935}, developed by Arthur Milne, which is formulated as an empty, open Universe whose expansion is governed entirely by initial kinematics rather than gravitational effects.
-Although the absence of matter and radiation prevents the Milne model from describing real cosmic structure and observation, it introduced the important notion that a constant expansion rate may arise naturally without invoking dark energy.
-This idea has resurfaced in more recent discussions questioning whether the conventional division between geometry and energy-momentum is fundamentally necessary.
-In particular, critiques by Vishwakarma~\cite{Vishwakarma2013,Vishwakarma2016} have argued that a fully geometric approach to gravitation might eliminate the need for hypothetical dark sectors, thereby motivating further investigation into cosmological models exhibiting linear expansion behavior.
-In this context, coasting frameworks such as the $R_h=ct$ scenario offers an intriguing alternative worth confronting with contemporary observational data.
-This is further discussed in the following section.
+Beyond models that modify the dark-energy sector or gravitational physics, a different line of thought emerges from \textbf{coasting cosmologies}, in which the Universe expands linearly with cosmic time.
+The earliest and most well-known example is the Milne model~\cite{Milne1935}, developed by Arthur Milne, which is formulated as an empty, open Universe whose expansion is governed entirely by initial kinematics rather than gravitational effects.
+In this model the absence of matter, radiation, and a cosmological constant leads to a linear expansion that arises trivially from the lack of gravitational interactions.
+Although the Milne cosmology cannot describe the observed matter content and structure of the real Universe, it introduced the important notion that a constant expansion rate may arise naturally without invoking dark energy.

+Modern coasting cosmologies differ conceptually from the original Milne framework.
+In particular, the $R_h=ct$ model is formulated within the framework of general relativity and assumes that the gravitational horizon satisfies the relation $R_h=ct$, which corresponds to the condition $\rho + 3p = 0$ for the total cosmic fluid.
+This requirement leads to a linear expansion history while still allowing the presence of matter and radiation components.
+In this sense, the $R_h=ct$ cosmology is not an empty Milne Universe but rather a dynamically constrained cosmological solution.